patrick-llgc/Learning-Deep-Learning/paper_notes/dtp.md

 tl;dr: Dynamically adjust the weight of tasks during training based on training progress with focal loss.

 #### Overall impression
+[GradNorm](gradnorm.md) and [dynamic task prioritization](dtp.md) are very similar.
+However the weight rate adjustment is exponential as compared to focal loss (essentially also exponential), and the progress signal is loss drop as compared to KPI.

 This paper is one important task in **self-paced learning** (automated approach to curriculum learning).
 Task weights are usually done with extensive grid search, and maintain static throughout time.

 Contrary to curriculum learning, the paper proposes that it is important to prioritize difficult task first.
 Perfecting simple tasks wastes valuable resources.